ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

    1. Type **Y** to confirm that the PSC has been backed up to proceed.
    2. When the process completes, type **Y** to confirm the restart of vCenter.

-   If the converge process fails with the ``ERROR converge Failed to get vecs users and permissions`` message, see [Converge to embedded failed!](https://virtualtassie.com/2018/vcenter-6-7-update-1-converge-to-embedded-failed/#comment-3713){:external} for steps to resolve the error.
+   For steps to resolve the converge process fails ``ERROR converge Failed to get vecs users and permissions`` error message, see [vCenter 6.7 Update 1 – Converge to embedded failed!](https://virtualtassie.com/2018/vcenter-6-7-update-1-converge-to-embedded-failed/#comment-3713){:external}.
    {:note}

 10. After vCenter has been rebooted, verify normal operation by logging in to the vCenter user interface.